Bionicle 2: Legends of Metru Nui: Plot

-The film begins with Turaga Vakama describing a land that existed before Mata Nui called Metru Nui, where the local Toa heroes fell in battle one by one as a relentless shadow sought to conquer the great city.
+Turaga Vakama narrates the story of a land before Mata Nui, called Metru Nui.
+There, the Toa heroes fell in battle one by one, as a relentless shadow sought to conquer the great city.

-Lhikan, the last remaining Toa, travels throughout the entire city, giving Toa stones containing fractions of his own power to six Matoran from each of the city's different regions: Whenua, Nuju, Matau, Onewa, Nokama, and Vakama.
+Lhikan, the last remaining Toa, travels throughout the entire city, giving Toa stones containing fractions of his own power to six Matorans from each of the city's different regions: Nokama, Onewa, Whenua, Matau, Nuju, and Vakama.
 After giving the last stone to Vakama, Lhikan is captured by two Dark Hunters, Nidhiki and Krekka.
-Vakama later meets the other Matoran at the Great Temple in Ga-Metru; there, they are transformed into six new Toa.
-After Vakama has a vision of Metru Nui's destruction, they all set out to recover the six Great Disks hidden throughout Metru Nui, hoping to prove to Turaga Dume, the city's leader, that they are worthy Toa.
-However, Dume declares that "simple gifts" will not confirm them as Toa, and puts them to a grueling test instead.
+Vakama later meets the other Matoran at the Great Temple in Ga-Metru; they are transformed into six new Toa.
+After Vakama has a vision of Metru Nui's destruction, they all set out to recover the six Great Disks hidden throughout Metru Nui, hoping to prove to Turaga Dume, the city's leader, that they are worthy of Toa.

+However, Dume declares that "simple gifts" will not confirm them as Toa and puts them to a grueling test instead.
 When the six fail to pass, Dume denounces them as imposters and unleashes the Vahki, the city's law enforcers, upon them.
-In the ensuing chaos, Onewa, Nuju, and Whenua are captured while Vakama and the others escape the Coliseum by leaping into the city's chute transport system, with the Dark Hunters in pursuit.
+In the ensuing chaos, Onewa, Whenua, and Nuju are captured.
+At the same time, Vakama, Nokama, and Matau escape the Coliseum by leaping into the city's chute transport system, with the Dark Hunters in pursuit.

-The Dark Hunters force a chute worker to reverse the flow of the chute system, forcing Vakama and the others to abandon the chute system in the ice region of Ko-Metru.
-They then set out to find the other Toa and Lhikan, whom Vakama believes is still alive.
+The Dark Hunters force a chute worker to reverse the flow of the chute system, forcing Vakama, Nokama, and Matau to abandon the chute system in the ice region of Ko-Metru.
+They then set out to find Onewa, Whenua, Nuju, and Lhikan, whom Vakama believes is still alive after seeing his spirit star in the sky.
 They hitch a ride on a Vahki transport to Po-Metru, where they are ambushed by the Dark Hunters and forced to flee from a herd of Kikanalo beasts.
 Nokama discovers that her mask allows her to speak and understand foreign languages and persuades the Kikanalo to help them find Lhikan; Matau discovers his mask power of shape-shifting along the way.